 GSB: How did that go?

-TT: During the 5 days of the Final Four we diverted over 33 tons of commingled materials.
-We, along with sponsor LG Electronics, also ran an e-waste recycling drive in the 2 weeks before the event, which led to 7 tons of e-waste being collected.
+Tim: During the five days of the Final Four we diverted over 33 tons of commingled materials.
+We, along with sponsor LG Electronics, also ran an e-waste recycling drive in the two weeks before the event, which led to seven tons of e-waste being collected.

 GSB: To get those diversion rates up, composting has to be part of the mix.
 Where do things stand?